rundeck/rundeck/docs/en/api/rundeck-api.md

     * `offset`: indicate the 0-indexed offset for the first event to return.

 The format for the `end`, and `begin` filters is either:  a unix millisecond timestamp, or a W3C dateTime string in the format "yyyy-MM-ddTHH:mm:ssZ".

+The format for the `jobListFilter` and `excludeJobListFilter` is the job's group and name separated by a '/' character, such as: "group1/job name", or "my job" if there is no group.

 Result:  an Item List of `events`.
 Each `event` has this form: